sschwa12/MealHacker/_PRESS-RELEASE.md

   By providing an easy to use interface, along with award-winning recipes from all over the web.

 ## Quote from You ##
-  __appname__ is the proactive approach to streamlining your weekly meals.
+  Meal Hacker is the proactive approach to streamlining your weekly meals.
 It allows you to leverage bleeding edge technology to create a paradigm shift in the way you think about grocery shopping.
 It's syngergistic!

 ## How to Get Started ##